-We routinely validate the accuracy of our VaR models by back-testing them against both actual and hypothetical profit and loss against the corresponding VaR numbers.
+We routinely validate the accuracy of our VaR models by back-testing them against both actual and hypothetical profit and loss.
 Hypothetical profit and loss excludes non-modelled items such as fees, commissions and revenues of intra-day transactions.

 The actual number of profits or losses in excess of VaR over this period can therefore be used to gauge how well the models are performing.